arborchurch/arbor-web/site/content/reopening/index.md

 ## How many of us can come on Sunday?

-We abide by local guidelines for our capacity limits, which at this time are set at 25%.
-The Sanctuary can host 50 guests each service, and the Orchard can host 20.
-To help us plan, please RSVP in advance to attend.
+We abide by local guidelines for our capacity limits, which at this time are back to 100%!

-## How does the RSVP work?

-We want your experience to be as easy as possible, and appreciate your patience as we use this system.
-The RSVP will open by Tuesdays each week on our website; waitlists will be used in case of cancelations.
-You can find the RSVP here: <https://arborchurch.churchcenter.com/registrations>.
-If it's difficult to navigate our system, please let us know!
-Simply email <info@arborchurch.com>... we are happy to help!

 ## Can I bring my family with me?

 Please do!
-Count them in as you RSVP and we'll save each of you a seat.

-At this step in the journey, children will stay with families in the Sanctuary; we're hoping to open ArborKid Classes later in February.
-If you have wiggly ones, try viewing service in the Orchard along with other families!
-We want the kids to feel comfortable also, so this room is set up for a less quiet and more informal church.
+We have space in our kid classes for birth through elementary, or they are more than welcome to come to the sanctuary with their grownups!

 ## What if I'm not comfortable coming to a service yet?